ArchwayTrust/Fabric-PythonHelper/README.md

 ## GraphAPI
 Requires an app registration with delegated User.Read, Mail.ReadWrite, Mail.Send and offline_access scopes.
 The public client flow must also be enabled.
-Requires an azure key vault with an pre initiated secret (correct value will be written in).
+Requires an azure key vault which the notebook owner has permissions to update and read secrets on.

 In Fabric notebook run:
 ```